-asked the Secretary of State for the Home Department if he has completed his review of the law on telephone tapping.
+asked the Secretary of State for the Home Department if he will introduce legislation to provide statutory provision for telephone tapping.

 I shall deal with this matter when I report to the House—I hope before very long—the outcome of the study of the issues raised in the case of Malone v.
 Commissioner of Police of the Metropolis.

 Has the Home Secretary had drawn to his attention the report in New Statesman today?
 If so, does he appreciate that the report of widespread phone tapping will cause a real sense of outrage in that the Government should be mounting such an operation without statutory authority and with no safeguards approved by Parliament?
 Can the right hon.
 Gentleman explain to the House why the Post Office requires equipment simultaneously to monitor 1,000 private lines when the Birkett report said that there were only 200 phone taps in any one year?
 Does he not appreciate that with technical development of this nature, a quarter of a century after Birkett, it is time that we had a further public inquiry into the nature of phone tapping and a report to this House?

 I have, as the hon.
 Gentleman knows, undertaken to make a report to this House very shortly.
 On the other point, I must say to the House that the interception of postal and telephone communications is a vital weapon in combating serious crime, including drug smuggling and terrorism.
 It is carried out by the Post Office on behalf of the police, Customs and Excise and the security service, only on the authority of individual warrants signed personally by the Secretary of State.I would like to make it clear that the Government, contrary to what the hon.
 Gentleman seemed to suggest, are carrying out exactly the same procedures, in exactly the same way, as their predecessors.